Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 ### Symfony 3.4
 In Symfony 3.4, the matcher has to iterate through all/most of the configured routes and try to find the route for the given url.
+There are some optimizations like checking group of routes that has the same static prefix, and thereafter the routes in that subset.
 Trying to match a url towards the end of the list will result in an increased matching time, due to the number of comparisons being done before the route is found.